dart-archive/jnigen/README.md

 Along with JDK, maven (`mvn` command) is required.
 On Windows, it can be installed using a package manager such as `chocolatey` or `scoop`.

+It's recommended to have `clang-format` installed as well, to format the generated bindings.
+On Windows, it's part of the standard Clang install.
+On Linux, it can be installed through the package manager.

 On windows, you need to append the path of `jvm.dll` in your JDK installation to PATH.

 For example, on Powershell: